jefjesuswt/project-karin/packages/mongoose/README.md

 # @project-karin/mongoose

-MongoDB integration plugin for Karin-JS using Mongoose ODM with enterprise-grade error handling.
+MongoDB integration plugin for Karin using Mongoose ODM with enterprise-grade error handling.

 ## Installation